 squares = [1, 4, 9, 16, 25] print(squares)

 The list data structure in Python is super powerful.
-You have to search very hard to find an algorithm that is not building upon a list.
-Many famous algorithms such as quicksort are based on only one list as core data structure.
+You have to search very hard to find an algorithm that is not built upon a list.
+Many famous algorithms such as quicksort are based on only one list as a core data structure.

 “an abstract data type that represents a countable number of ordered values”.